OscarFMdev/HelloMicroverse/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # HelloMicroverse
-![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-- The main goals of this project are:
+The main goals of this project are:
 - Create branches with different base branches.
 - Understand the concept of version control.
 - Follow GitHub flow.